Lalit Jalan

-Lalit Jalan is the Advisor & former Chief Executive Officer of Reliance Infrastructure, part of the Reliance Anil Dhirubhai Ambani Group (ADAG), one of India's largest corporate houses.
+Lalit Jalan is the advisor and former chief executive officer of Reliance Infrastructure, part of the Reliance Anil Dhirubhai Ambani Group, one of India's largest corporate houses.
 He is the Chairman of BSES Rajdhani Power Limited and BSES Yamuna Power Limited and serves as Director in several companies including Reliance Defence Ltd, which is associated with the Rafale deal between India and France.

 Apart from his major responsibilities in the Reliance group owned by Anil Ambani, he is also a Director of several other firms which are from his native town Kolkata, and some bear his family name "Jalan" including Jalan Brothers Private Limited, Jalan Properties Private Limited, Jalan Infosystems Private Limited, Jalan Reality Private Limited, Data Ware Private Limited, etc.

 He continues to hold the post of Chairman of BSES Rajdhani and BSES Yamuna Power Limited, the electricity distribution companies in joint-venture with Government of NCT Delhi.
 RInfra is one of India's largest integrated infrastructure company developing projects, through various special purpose vehicles, in several high growth areas in the infrastructure sector including power, roads, metro, airport, cement and EPC.

-Personal life
+Early life and education

 Lalit Jalan was born in Kolkata in a Marwari family.
 He attended St. Xaviers School during the early 1970s.
 Jalan now resides in Mumbai with his family which includes his parents, wife Anita, and two sons, who are also Wharton graduates and handle his family business.